 - The actuary would consider the inclusion of mortality improvement (a secular trend toward lower mortality rates) in the best estimate assumption and associated margin.
 The margin for adverse deviations related to the mortality improvement assumption is not restricted to the range of 5% to 20% noted in paragraph 2350.01. - If the inclusion of mortality improvement reduces the insurance contract liabilities, then the resulting reduction would be no greater than that developed using prescribed mortality improvement rates as promulgated from time to time by the Actuarial Standards Board.
 If, at an appropriate level of aggregation, the inclusion of mortality improvement increases the insurance contract liabilities, then the actuary's assumption would include such improvement.
 The resulting increase in insurance contract liabilities would be at least as great as that developed using prescribed mortality improvement rates as promulgated from time to time by the Actuarial Standards Board. - The low and high margins for adverse deviations for the mortality rates per 1,000 would be respectively an addition or subtraction, as appropriate, of 3.75 and 15, each divided by the curtate expectation of life at the life insured's projected attained age.
-These margins for adverse deviations are applied after mortality improvement. - .08 Repealed the annuitant's age, sex, smoking habit, health, and lifestyle, size of premium, plan of annuity and its benefits provided, and whether registered or not, whether structured settlement, and whether group or individual contract.
+These margins for adverse deviations are applied after mortality improvement. - .08 Repealed the annuitant's age, sex, smoking habit, health, and lifestyle, size of premium, plan of annuity and its benefits provided, and whether registered or not, whether structured settlement, and whether group or individual contract, and would include the effect of any anti-selection resulting from the annuitant's option to select the timing, form, or amount of annuity payment, or to commute annuity payments.